Prepping for your Website Design or Redesign

 - Do you want a sidebar?
 If yes, what do you want in your sidebar.
-A mini opt-in form?
+An opt-in form?
 A way to search for content?
 Affiliate links?
 A Pinterest feed?

 - What do you want in your footer?
-Your Facebook feed, special links to member only pages, association logos, etc.?
+Your Facebook feed, special links to members-only pages, association logos, etc.?

 TIP: We all tend to lean towards our own personal preferences, but you’re not doing yourself any favors if your ideal client doesn’t love the same things you do.
 Stick to your brand personality and do your homework to figure out what your potential clients like, where they hang out, what appeals to them and what kind of vibe you want to portray when planning your website.

-By doing your prep work, you’ll not only have a better handle of what’s going on, but you’ll be more helpful to your clients.
+If you already have some of these items done, congrats!
+You’re ahead of the game!
+By doing your prep work, you’ll not only have a better handle on what’s going on, but you’ll be more helpful to your clients.